 From traumatic injuries to complex malformations and everything in between, the Division of General Pediatric Surgery at Lurie Children’s treats conditions common and rare, from before birth to adolescence.
-Our 17 surgeons perform more pediatric operations than any other pediatric hospital in the Chicago metropolitan area, using the most advanced techniques and minimally invasive approaches.
+Our surgeons, many with subspeciality expertise in areas such as colorectal conditions, surgical oncology and chest wall deformities, perform more pediatric operations than any other pediatric hospital in the Chicago metropolitan area.
+Our clinical teams use the most advanced techniques and minimally invasive approaches that are unique in the region.
+We have offices throughout the Chicago area, including surgical sites in Northbrook and Westchester, making our team especially accessible and convenient.

-Medicine is a team sport.
-Our surgeons collaborate with a wide range of specialists at Lurie Children’s — radiology, cardiology, neurology, gastroenterology, neonatology and general pediatrics — to provide multidisciplinary, individualized care.
+Lurie Children’s is ranked by U.S. News & World Report as the #1 children’s hospital in Illinois.
+Here, the focus is placed entirely on children and their comprehensive wellbeing.
+To that end, our surgeons collaborate with a wide range of specialists — radiology, cardiology, neurology, gastroenterology, neonatology, oncology and general pediatrics — to provide multidisciplinary, individualized care within the same hospital.
 Each child receives the safest, timeliest and most appropriate treatment, including radiation-free imaging alternatives, as well as low-dose radiation protocols for pediatric CT scans.

 We aim to treat the child with the disease, not the disease itself.
 To do so we address all aspects of a child’s hospital experience, through individualized, multidisciplinary and culturally appropriate care that involves the whole family.
 Our family-focused approach includes the services of a full-time language medical interpreters, social workers, nutritionists and a child life specialist.
 The child life specialist works with pediatric surgery to help normalize the hospital experience for children undergoing minor and complex surgeries through use of medical play and other techniques.
 We use pain and anxiety-reduction approaches for wound care and other surgical procedures.